 Old BT Phone Box Cresswell, Cresswell Road, Cresswell

-The Greyhound, Saverley Green Road, Saverley Green
+The Greyhound, Saverley Green Road, Saverley Green (Still in use)

 The Hair Room, Uttoxeter Road, Blythe Bridge